ClusterHQ/flocker/docs/labs/installer.rst

   This installer is a tiny script which puts some wrapper scripts (around ``docker run`` commands) into your ``/usr/local/bin``.

-* Now test one of the installed tools.
+* Now test one of the installed tools:

   .. prompt:: bash $